Beatrice of Saone

-Beatrice of Saone was countess of Edessa from 1134 to 1150.
+Beatrice of Saone was countess consort of Edessa from 1134 to 1150 by marriage to Count Joscelin II of Edessa.
+She served as regent of the remnants of the County of Edessa in the absence of her spouse in 1150.

 Her first husband, William of Zardana, died in 1132 or 1133, leaving her in the possession of the fortress of Saone in the Principality of Antioch.
 She soon married her late husband's close ally Count Joscelin II of Edessa.

-After her husband was captured by troops of Nur ad-Din, the atabeg (or governor) of Aleppo in May 1150, Beatrice entered into negotiations about the sale of the remnants of the County of Edessa to the Byzantine Empire.
+After her husband was captured by troops of Nur ad-Din, the atabeg (or governor) of Aleppo in May 1150, Beatrice became regent in the absence of her spouse.
+She entered into negotiations about the sale of the remnants of the County of Edessa to the Byzantine Empire.

 After the transfer was completed in August 1150, she and her children settled in Saone.